How to Make Authentic Malay Chicken Satay

 - 5 tablespoons vegetable oil

-- Over a medium heat pan, roast the peanuts until it brown.
-Let it cool.
+- In a pan over medium heat, roast the peanuts until they brown.
+Allow them to cool.

-- Blend dried chilies, lemongrass, garlic, ginger, shallots, and water.
-Make a paste.
+- Prepare the paste: Blend the dried chilies, lemongrass, garlic, ginger, shallots, and water.
+Make a thick paste.

 Questions & Answers